IOTRes/IOT_Firmware_Update/Trendnet/TEW-821DAP_CI2.md

 ## Overview

 During the firmware udpate process, there is command injection vulnerability in the function tools_diagnostic of program ssi.
 The tools_diagnostic performs traceroute-based network diagnostic and saves the result to /tmp/diagnostic.
-However, in the regular expression validation of IP address, there is no validation on shell metacharacters such as ;, |, and $.
-Therefore, the hackers could perform malicious command injection on IP address which is stored in variable s and is used as the parameter of traceroute-based network diagnostic command.
+The IP address is stored in variable s and is used as the parameter of traceroute-based network diagnostic command.
+The IP address is input by the users.
+The web page performs regular expression validation on the IP address and pass it to ssi through AJAX POST request.
+However, in the regular expression validation, there is no validation on shell metacharacters such as ;, |, and $.
+Therefore, the hackers could perform malicious command injection on IP address.
 The POC is as the following:

 ```